 As one of the most difficult social dances, learning tango may seem impossible.
 Don’t give in just yet!
 It will be, I promise, one of the best things you ever did in your life.
 So where to begin?
 Right here!

-History of Tango
+History of tango

 Tango survives an historical journey dating back centuries.
-Today tango is danced and enjoyed by millions of people all around the world.
+Today, despite world wars and other social turbulence tango is danced and played by millions of people around the world.

 Traditional tango music comprises of three musical genres; TANGO, VALS and MILONGA.

 Today their recordings have been restored and continue to be adored and played in milongas all around the world.
 Some of these orchestras include: Carlos Di Sarli, Fancisco Canaro, Osvaldo Pugliese, Rodolfo Biagi and Juan D’Arienzo among others.

 Everything begins with Tango Music.
 It is the inspiration for all your expression.
 Learn as much as you can about the orchestras, composers and the music you will become very familiar with as you continue.

 Do I need a partner?

 Quite simply: Not at all.
 At tango classes your teacher will likely rotate partners during the class as it is important that you learn to dance with many different people.
 Tango is a social dance and being able to dance well with anyone is key to enjoying the Milonga.
 If you want to take a friend/partner with you, of course, that is perfectly good too.
 To start, do what makes you feel comfortable.

 Is there an age group?

 Goodness no!
 Tango is for everyone, in any walk of life and any cultural background.
 Tango somehow sets aside the familiar superficialities of age, gender and social classes, just for a moment.
 Many people begin learning about tango from birth as they are born into a tango culture and others take their first steps much later in life.
 In the Milonga you will find people of all ages dancing together.
 Wherever you are in your life, and for whatever reasons, now is a good time to start.

 What to wear?

 For tango classes the most important thing is that you are comfortable and free to move.
 By the time you are ready to dance at the milonga, traditionally a more formal occasion, you will know what is appropriate.
 What you wear to milonga is up to you.
 There are some wonderful tango designers out there if you want to splurge a little on something special.
 Vintage is an ongoing theme.
 Ladies, skirts to the knee are considered elegant and you will find you are more comfortable with a secure fitting top.
 Gentlemen, loose fitting trousers and a long sleeve cotton shirt is ideal.
 Jackets are appropriate but not absolutely necessary.
 In any case, the milonga is an occasion to make an effort.

 You won’t need tango shoes when you first start lessons.
 If you can, try to wear heels or shoes with a slippery sole to help you to pivot.
 If you decide to continue with tango then it is time to purchase a proper pair of dancing shoes.

 Tango shoes are especially designed for dancing tango.
 The last is slightly flexible to bend with the movement of your foot.
 The sole is covered with superior quality leather to help you pivot perfectly and equally, not slip as you walk.
 The shoe structure supports your balance.
 Different brands will place your balance in different places.
 Some towards your toes, some centered.
 It is a matter of preference.

 For ladies, the heel generally comes in various heights and widths.
 If finding your balance on heels is difficult, don’t be afraid to choose a lower heel to start.
 Some brands cater to wider feet and some offer a b-last for those with particularly slim feet.
 You should try a size smaller than your everyday shoes so that your toes reach the end of the shoe and the fit is very snug.
 Experienced dancers judge a correct fit by whether they can ‘feel the floor’.

 Tango shoes are not cheap but they are a necessary investment.
 An ill-fitting shoe can cause serious damage so do take the time to buy well-made shoes that fit you correctly.
 Your shoe supplier will have the knowledge and experience to help you make a good decision.
 Go to classes and practise at home in your dancing shoes.
 Get thoroughly used to them.
 Happy feet.
 Happy dancing.